 According to Gallup there are there are different types of people:-

 Engaged-“Engaged” employees are builders.
-They want to know the desired expectations for their role so they can meet and exceed them.
-They perform at consistently high levels.
-They want to use their talents and strengths at work every day.
+They are aware of the desired expectations concerning their role and they can meet and exceed those expectations.
+They perform at consistently high levels and use their talents and strengths at work every day.

-Actively Disengaged–The “actively disengaged” employees are not just unhappy at work; they’re busy acting out their unhappiness .They sow seeds of negativity at every opportunity.
+Actively Disengaged–The “actively disengaged” employees are not just unhappy at work; they’re busy acting out their unhappiness at the work place .They sow seeds of negativity at every opportunity.
 As workers increasingly rely on each other to generate products and services, the problems and tensions that are fostered by actively disengaged workers can cause great damage to an organization’s functioning.

 The Gallup Employee Engagement Index reported that only 33 percent of workers are engaged in their jobs, 49 percent are not engaged, and 18 percent are actively disengaged.
 Gallup researchers, who base the Employee Engagement Index on a survey of nearly 42,000 randomly selected adults, estimate that disengaged workers cost U.S. businesses as much as $350 billion a year.
 Where this can be seen as an alarming statistic, it also provides the management with an opportunity to steer their disengaged workforce to a more engaged one.